tokay-lang/tokay-docs/src/basics/sequences.md

 Captures can also be re-assigned by subsequent items.
 The next one assigns a value at the second item to the first item, and uses the first item inside of the calculation.
 The second item which is the assignment, exists also as item of the sequence and refers to `void`, as all assignments do.

-> This is the reason why Tokay has two values to simply define nothing, which are `void` and `null`, but null has a higher severity.
+> This is the reason why Tokay has two values to simply define nothing, which are `void` and `null`, but `null` has a higher precedence.

 ```tokay
 3 + 4, $1 = $1 * 2  # 14